Yogesh1380/EXP-NO-1---SIMULATION-ANALYSIS-ON-FOUR-BAR-CHAIN-MECHANISM/README.md

-# Ex.
-No.  - SIMULATION ANALYSIS ON FOUR BAR CHAIN MECHANISM
+# EX NO - 1 : SIMULATION ANALYSIS ON FOUR BAR CHAIN MECHANISM

 ## DATE: